ajot/api-catalyst/readme.md

-## Catalyst API Snippets
+## API Catalyst Code Snippets

 <pre>Catalyst |ˈkatl-ist| noun
 	a substance that increases the rate of a chemical reaction without itself undergoing any permanent chemical change.
 </pre>

-Catalyst is a collection of short, simple API Snippets intended to help you get started using RESTful APIs like  [Rotten Tomatoes](http://developer.rottentomatoes.com), [Crunchbase](http://developer.crunchbase.com), [CocaCola Enterprises](http://developer.cokecce.com), [USA TODAY](http://developer.usatoday.com), [The Guardian](http://www.theguardian.com/open-platform), and [World Weather Online](http://developer.worldweatheronline.com).
+API Catalyst is a collection of short, simple API code snippets intended to help you get started using RESTful APIs like  [Rotten Tomatoes](http://developer.rottentomatoes.com), [Crunchbase](http://developer.crunchbase.com), [CocaCola Enterprises](http://developer.cokecce.com), [USA TODAY](http://developer.usatoday.com), [The Guardian](http://www.theguardian.com/open-platform), and [World Weather Online](http://developer.worldweatheronline.com).

 I've always found code snippets to be one of the best ways to get started with an API/SDK.
 Often times all you wanna know is how to make an API call and get some meaningful results.
 Much like a catalyst, code snippets make the process of learning and playing around with APIs a lot faster, easier and fun.

-Catalyst API snippets are currently available for Ruby and Javascript.
+API Catalyst code snippets are currently available for Ruby and Javascript.

 ## How to Use